The Emergence of Gravity

 This information bottleneck is the key to deriving the Area Law.
 When we consider a causal boundary, like an event horizon, it acts as a screen through which information must pass via these limited channels.
 The total amount of distinguishable information that can be encoded on or passed through the boundary is therefore proportional to the number of fundamental interaction channels that pierce its surface.
 Since the network is geometrically regular, the number of these channels is directly proportional to the area of the boundary.
 This leads directly to the Horizon Entropy Area Law: the maximum entropy of a region is fundamentally limited by, and proportional to, its boundary area.

-Crucially, the constant of proportionality in this derived Area Law defines the emergent gravitational constant, G, linking it directly to the microscopic parameters of the MPU network, such as the average MPU spacing (δ) and the channel capacity (Cmax), while the field‑equation derivation itself requires only area proportionality.
-In PU, the strength of gravity is a direct measure of the information capacity of the universe's fundamental substrate.
+Crucially, the constant of proportionality in this derived Area Law defines the emergent gravitational constant, G, linking it directly to the microscopic parameters of the MPU network, such as the effective MPU spacing (δ) and the channel capacity (Cmax), while the field-equation derivation itself requires only area proportionality.
+In PU, the strength of gravity is fixed by the effective horizon information density of the substrate and inversely related to it: lower effective information density produces a stronger effective gravitational response.

 Smax = kB A / (4 LP2)